RebeccaMurray/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ![Fp2](../assets/images/Fp2.JPG)

 c) Follow the same procedure for the purple electrode and apply it to your forehead 1 inch above your left eyebrow (as if you were looking at yourself) and an inch to the left of your forehead's centerline.
+Gently pull the colored electrode wires apart if needed.

 ![1020](../assets/images/1020.jpg)